 If you're operating a self-catering business or a holiday let, you might need to pay business rates.

-If your property is available to let for 140 days or more a year, you should contact your local assessor.
+If your property is available to let for 140 days or more a year, and actually let for 70 days or more a year, contact your local assessor.
 This is because your property, or part of it, might be liable for business rates.
-This applies regardless of how many days it is actually rented out.

 The assessor will apply a price per bed space on each property, based on its type, size and location, to produce its rateable value.
 Single bed space is the term used to describe how many people can sleep in the property.